segmentio/segment-docs/src/guides/how-to-guides/set-up-notifications-alerts.md

 ---
-title: "How do we set up event-triggered notifications or alerts?"
+title: How do we set up event-triggered notifications or alerts?
 ---

 Below you'll find a bunch of ways to setup notifications for yourself based on the data you're sending through Segment.